Please read our full policy guidelines below for additional details of the types of language and behavior this covers.

 What sort of language isn't allowed on eBay?

 eBay doesn't allow the use of hateful, offensive, profane, or vulgar language in public areas of the website.
-Public areas include listings, profiles, feedback, discussion boards, and more.
+Public areas include listings, products, profiles, feedback, discussion boards, and more.

 Defamatory language (language or comments that could be considered harmful to the reputation of another eBay member) is also strictly prohibited on eBay.